-The proposed antennas will be mounted on an existing PG&E utility pole and painted to match the utility pole which will be camouflaged to blend-in with existing surrounding wooded area.
+The proposed antennas will be mounted on an existing joint utility pole and painted to match the utility pole and will therefore be camouflaged to blend-in with existing surrounding wooded area.

 4. Equipment shelters or cabinets shall be screened from the public view by using landscaping, or materials and colors consistent with surrounding backdrop: